AI & Yoga: Simple Tips And Tricks For Yoga Teachers

 Take a moment to inquire or check that your program meets the new standards and that they are committed to offering you a well-balanced experience that focuses on more than just practicing asanas.

-It is important that you look for a training that has a knowledgeable expert in this field teaching you anatomy and that you are spending at least 30 hours during your training on anatomy and physiology.
-Inquire about who is teaching anatomy and look for professionals like physicians or other medical professionals, or those that have had extensive training in this topic like personal trainers, physical therapists and occupational therapists.
+It is important that you look for a training that has a knowledgeable expert in this field teaching you anatomy, and that you are spending at least 30 hours during your training on anatomy and physiology.
+Inquire about who is teaching anatomy and look for professionals like physicians or other medical professionals, or those who have had extensive training in this topic, like personal trainers, physical therapists, and occupational therapists.

-Use caution if your training is taught by someone that has only had a 200 or 500-hour training as their basis for an understanding of how the body works.
+Use caution if your training is taught by someone who has only had a 200 or 500-hour training as their basis for an understanding of how the body works.

 A great source for yoga anatomy is David Keil at Yoganatomy.